wearedevx/expo-uni-starter/src/components/README.md

 ## Portal

 Renders its children over everything else in the application.
-Ideal for modals, snckbars etc.
+Ideal for modals, snackbars etc.

 There can be as many Portals as necessary in an application.
 They will be rendered on top of each other, the last portal rendered will cover the others.